 TV Programming is available for residential students through Xfinity.

-This service allows students to watch TV from anywhere they receive an internet connection on mobile devices, tablets, and laptops.
+This service allows students to watch TV from anywhere they receive an internet connection on laptops and mobile devices, such as phones and tablets.

 To access this service:

 For laptops, go to xfinityoncampus.com.
 Search for Olivet and select.
 From there, you will sign into the service using your Olivet credentials.

 For mobile devices, such as a phone or tablet, download the Xfinity Stream app.
 Choose the “Xfinity On Campus students” sign in, and sign into the service using your Olivet credentials.

 20 hours of DVR storage is available to students.
 This content is available to view both on and off campus.

 Students are able to upgrade their IPTV package.
 There are multiple packages available for a no contract monthly cost.
 (More information is available at www.xfinityoncampus.com.)

 Support can be accessed 24/7 by going to www.support.xfinityoncampus.com.
 Here you can search for help related to the issues you are experiencing and also type in any error code and see what others have done to fix specific issues.
 Contact Xfinity directly for issues related to: